+Students will be mentored by peer leaders and professional staff.
 Freshman Seminar Peer Mentors play a vital role in helping incoming freshmen adjust to the rigors of college life.
 They can be a major influence on a first-year student’s educational goals as well as instrumental in the successful transition of a student’s life at Baruch.
 While working with students in a classroom environment, Freshman Seminar leaders discuss a myriad of topics ranging from academic to personal responsibilities.
-They help first-year students explore factors involving adjusting to college culture, planning a course of study, selecting a career, and much more.

 Responsibilities of a Freshman Seminar Peer Mentor include:

-- Serving as a mentor for your FRO cohort, specifically, and all freshman students
+- Serving as a mentor for your FRO cohort

 - Assisting Freshman Seminar Instructors with in-class activities

 - Participating in all Freshman Seminar class activities including selected enrichment workshops and other out-of-class experiences